 1. There is only one plan of salvation provided to human beings.

-2. The original covenant began with Adam and Eve after the fall and looked forward to what Christ would accomplish, while the renewed covenant looks back on what Christ has accomplished.
+2. The original covenant began with Adam and Eve and looked forward to what Christ would accomplish, while the new covenant looks back on what Christ has accomplished.

 3. All human beings are saved because of the blood that Christ shed on the cross.
-If Christ had not been the once for all sacrifice for sin then every human being to ever live would be doomed to eternal destruction.
+If Christ had not been the once for all sacrifice for sin then every human being would be doomed to eternal destruction.

-4. The laws given to Moses for the nation of Israel were only binding on those living within the borders of Israel and did not add or subtract from the original covenant with all of humanity.
-The Moral Law of God, the 10 Commandments, was written by God and summarizes the eternal law of God for the human race that was violated in the Garden of Eden and for which Christ died.
+4. The laws given to Moses for the nation of Israel were only binding on those living within the borders of Israel and did not add or subtract from the original covenant.
+The Moral Law of God, the 10 Commandments, was written by the finger of God and summarizes the eternal law for the human race that was violated in the Garden of Eden and for which Christ died.

-These four points are evidence that every human being who is saved will be saved by grace through the atoning blood of Jesus.
-The same blood that was shed for us who were born after the cross saves those who lived before Christ.
+These four points are evidence that every human being who is saved will be saved by grace alone through the atoning blood of Jesus.
+The same blood that was shed for us who live under the new covenant saves those who lived before Christ under the original covenant.

 Stephen Beagles (2019)